WilsonGregory/ginjax/docs/index.md

 ## Installation

-- Install using pip: `pip install ginjax`.
+Install using pip: `pip install ginjax`.

+### Developer Installation

-- Alternatively, you can install this repo as an editable install using pip.
+To work on this package, install the repo as an editable install by doing the following:
 - Clone the repository `git clone https://github.com/WilsonGregory/ginjax.git`
 - Navigate to the ginjax directory `cd ginjax`
 - Locally install the package `pip install -e .` (may have to use pip3 if your system has both python2 and python3 installed)
 - In order to run JAX on a GPU, you will likely need to follow some additional steps detailed in https://github.com/google/jax#installation.
 You will probably need to know your CUDA version, which can be found with `nvidia-smi` and/or `nvcc --version`.
+- In order to run the unit tests, install pytest `pip install pytest`.
+Then tests can be run by calling `pytest` from the package root directory.

 ## Features